-Hi, thanks for your question
+Hi, thanks for your question.

-There are two ways to vote in the Australian Parliament; a vote on the voices and a division.
+There are 2 ways to vote in the Australian Parliament; a vote on the voices and a division.
 Both of these votes are publically conducted in the parliament, and are recorded in the hansard record.